-Rodan is one of the several new Titans scheduled to be introduced into the MonsterVerse in this year's Godzilla: King of the Monsters.
+Rodan is one of the several new Titans joining the MonsterVerse in Godzilla: King of the Monsters.
 The fast-flying kaiju has a rich history in Japanese monster movies from Toho that goes all the way back to the 1950s, and his history in Western cinema is only getting started with Legendary Entertainment's MonsterVerse.

 King of the Monsters director Michael Dougherty has already discussed adding more kaiju for a potential Godzilla 3, such as Biollante and Gigan.
 But all the Titans in Godzilla: King of the Monsters will clash in a battle for supremacy that could threaten all of humanity.
 It's unclear which Titans in Godzilla: King of the Monsters are on Godzilla's side and which will ultimately side with Ghidorah, but no matter how it all plays out, Toho fans will undoubtedly be excited to see some of their favorite monsters of all-time show up on the big screen in Legendary's MonsterVerse, of which one of the main ones is Rodan.

 Rodan's Powers & Origin In Toho's Movies (Including Godzilla)

 Toho's 1956 film, Rodan, was what first introduced audiences to the giant pterodactyl-like monster.
 In this movie, there were actually two Rodans rather than one.
 The Rodans are prehistoric creatures who avoided extinction by dwelling deep within the Earth.
 Later movies revealed that Rodan's size was the result of exposure to radiation.
 They emerged after being disturbed by nuclear testing.
 As is their nature, the two Rodans had a very close relationship.
 After one was killed by the humans, the other killed itself by flying into lava.